jbkim/W5200-Arduino-Ethernet-library/readme.txt

 W5200 Arduino Ethernet Library
 ******************************************************************
 * Update History.

+11/Oct./2013
+-.
+Change the W5100 code under Sam folder(Arduino Due)
+-.
+SPI clock set to 48Mhz and add delay routine
+* How to use
+-.
+Copy 2 fils from AVR to ..libraries/Ethernet/arch/Avr/utility/
+-.
+Copy 2 fils from SAM to ..libraries/Ethernet/arch/Sam/utility/

 2/Feb./2013
 -.
 Update for supporting Arduino Due (32bit) : you can find the changes by checking #ifdef W5200 -.
 Changes: Make 2 folder, AVR and SAM.